 Here is a ring inspired by Princess Eugenie’s:

-The biggest recent Royal announcement, in terms of media coverage and worldwide attention, took place in November 2017 when Prince Harry’s engagement to actress Meghan Markle was made public.
+Perhaps the biggest recent Royal announcement, at least in terms of media coverage and worldwide attention, took place in November 2017 when Prince Harry’s engagement to actress Meghan Markle was made public.

 According to Prince Harry, it took him six months to design Meghan’s ring.